adamcernik/bulls/DEPLOYMENT.md

 # Bulls App Deployment Guide

-This guide documents the process for deploying the Bulls application to Firebase Hosting.
+This guide documents the process for deploying the Bulls application to both GitHub Pages and Firebase Hosting.

 ## Repository Structure